MaquestiauxTraining/spa-0-100-eui/readme.md

 ***Under windows, the eUI CLI script will fail when trying to execute a post clone script which is written in bash script (init.sh)***

+the eUI CLI script will fail when trying to execute a post clone script of the backend (symfony) which is written in bash script (init.sh).
+Under windows, CMD or PowerShell script can be run natively.

 ![eui-cli-windows-install-failure-bash](docs/images/eui-cli-install-window-failure.png)

 The [init.sh](server/init.sh) is very simple.